lukeed/vegemite/readme.md

 ## TypeScript Support

-Vegemite is made to work with an "EventMap" &mdash; this is interface an interface whose keys are the names of your events and whose values are the event-datas you expect to pass along as the message.
+Vegemite is made to work with an "EventMap" &mdash; this is an interface whose keys are the names of your events and whose values are the event-datas you expect to pass along as the message.
 With this information alone, TypeScript and `vegemite` can ensure that **all** of your event publishers and subscribers are passing or expecting the correct data types.

-Additionally, vegemite requires a `State` descriptor &mdash; this is a separate interface that describes _what_ you want this `vegemite` instance to contain at all times.
+Additionally, `vegemite` requires a `State` descriptor &mdash; this is a separate interface that describes _what_ you want this `vegemite` instance to contain at all times.
 With this information, TypeScript can ensure your actions/handlers are abiding by the rules & not causing mischief.

 ```ts
 interface Todo {